-So, we have a lot of data, with more coming.
+Accordingly, we have a lot of data, with more coming.
 We aren’t just interested in the data; we are looking at data analysis, and we want to learn something valuable we didn’t already know.
 For example, UPS must decide on a delivery route for packages to save time and gas.
-Consider 20 drop-off points; which route is the best?
+Consider 20 drop-off points: Which route is the best?
 Seems simple enough, but checking all possible routes isn’t that easy.
 You have 20 choices for the first stop, 19 for the second, and so forth.
-In all, there are about 2 times 10 to the 18th power.
+In all, there are about 2×10 to the 18th power.
 How big is that number?
 That’s five times the estimated age of the universe.
 Clearly, we aren’t checking that number of combinations on a computer each time a driver needs a route.
 Keep in mind, that’s only 20 stops.

 UPS has about 55,000 drivers every day.
 Until recently, UPS drivers had a general route to follow.
 It allowed for decisions on the part of the driver.
 UPS now has a program called ORION, or On-Road Integrated Optimization and Navigation to help.
 It uses math to decide on routes.
 They can be counterintuitive but save time in the end.
 It doesn’t find the best route, but a lot of research has been done to find good solutions to this problem.
 Keep in mind, UPS has a harder problem than simply finding a route to save time.
 They also must consider other variables like promised delivery times.
 How much can this save?
-Consider these two numbers.
-Thirty million dollars: that’s the cost to UPS per year if each driver drives just one more mile each day than necessary.
-Eighty-five million: the number of miles the analytics tools of UPS are saving per year.
+Consider these two numbers: Thirty million dollars, the cost to UPS per year if each driver drives just one more mile each day than necessary.
+Or eighty-five million: The number of miles the analytics tools of UPS saves per year.
 Data analysis doesn’t always involve exploring a data set that is given.
 Sometimes, questions arise and data hasn’t even been gathered.
 Then, the key is knowing what question to ask, and what data to collect.